 - To allow migrated users to access their Cisco Unity voice messages using the telephone user interface, you must configure a new pilot number and create a Direct Calls routing rule that routes calls to the Sign-In Archived Mailbox conversation.
 This conversation allows users to access messages on the Cisco Unity server by entering their old Cisco Unity primary extension.

-For more information, see the “About the Behavior of Mailbox Synchronization If You Migrate Messages (Connection 8.5 and Later Only)” section.
+For more information, see the “About the Behavior of Mailbox Synchronization During Migration of Messages (Unity Connection 8.5 and Later Only)” section.

 - The migrated subscribers are no longer listed in the Cisco Unity directory.

 - Subscribers who have not been migrated can no longer send messages to the Cisco Unity mailbox of subscribers who have been migrated.

 - Cisco Unity notification devices (for example, message waiting indicators) are disabled for migrated subscribers.